WHL's Moose Jaw Warriors acquire Buffalo Sabres prospect Matthew Savoie from Wild | TSN

 The Moose Jaw Warriors have acquired forward Matthew Savoie from the Wenatchee Wild on Thursday in exchange for six draft picks on Thursday.

-Savoie, 19, recently returned from the World Juniors in Sweden where his Canadian squad fell in a disappointing loss to Czechia in the quarter-finals.
+Savoie, 19, recently returned from the World Juniors in Sweden where his Canadian squad was eliminated by Czechia in the quarter-finals.

-The 5-foot-10 forward appeared in four games for Canada but only registered an assist.
+The 5-foot-10 forward appeared in four games for Canada and registered one assist.

-After Buffalo returned Savoie back to the Wild, he recorded 11 goals and 24 points in 11 games to help Wenatchee to a 23-13-3 record and good for second place in the WHL's Western Conference.
+After Buffalo returned Savoie back to the Wild, he recorded 11 goals and 24 points in 11 games to help Wenatchee to a 23-13-3 record, good for second place in the WHL's Western Conference.

 The Moose Jaw Warriors sit in third place in the WHL's Eastern Conference with a 21-14-2 record.